wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 1. Software concept of multi-probing hash table can be directly applied to direct-mapped caches, treating the direct mapped tag array as the data array of a hash table.
-2. It is common practice to swap the more recently accessed element to the head of the hash chain, as in robin hash
+2. It is common practice to swap the more recently accessed element to the head of the hash chain, as in robin hood hash

 This paper proposes column associative cache, a simple enhancement over direct-mapped cache design for better hit rate and performance.
 The paper observes that, at the time of writing, direct-mapped caches are majorly used as